bigcommerce/dev-docs/docs/api-docs/store-management/shipping/use-real-time-carrier.md

 ### Update a shipping method

-To update a shipping method for a carrier, send a request to the [Update a shipping method](/api-reference/store-management/shipping-api/shipping-method/updateashippingmethod) endpoint.
+To update a shipping method for a carrier, send a request to the [Update a shipping method](/api-reference/store-management/shipping-api/shipping-method/updateashippingmethod) endpoint and specify the shipping method and zone in the path.
+Use the zone ID (`id`) from the [Get all shipping zones](/api-reference/store-management/shipping-api/shipping-zones/getallshippingzones) endpoint to specify the zone.

 <!--
 type: tab